WEDNESDAY MORNING: KLUANE LAKE TO THE ALASKA BORDER

 morning.
 Really minimal.
 This is a pretty desolate

 place.
-We met an oncoming semi on the worst section of
+We met an oncoming semi on one section of gravel and

-damage to us.
-Fortunately the truck was going about as slow as
+damage to our truck.
+Fortunately, the truck was going about as slow as

 highway department is still in damage-control mode with last